The Prairie Provinces

 Facts about Alberta

-Alberta is the fourth largest province in Canada, three times larger than the European country of Great Britain.
+Alberta is the fourth-largest province in Canada, three times the size of the European country of Great Britain.
 Every year, people from all over the world come to Alberta to work and live.
 Alberta has a high standard of living, diverse and welcoming communities, stunning landscapes, and economic growth.
-The province was named Alberta to honour Princess Louise Caroline of Alberta, daughter of Queen Victoria and wife of former Canadian Governor General John Campbell from 1878 to 1883.
-The capital city is Edmonton.

 Where can you work?

-Alberta's economic activities include agriculture, livestock, oil exploitation, financial activity, hospitality, education, airline, and technological development.
+Alberta's economic activities include agriculture, livestock, oil extraction, financial services, hospitality, education, airlines, and technological development.
 With its extensive and fertile grasslands, Alberta has long had an agriculture-dominated economy.
 However, since the 1950s, mineral extraction has become a leading sector of the economy.
-Alberta is now Canada's largest producer of oil and natural gas.

 What to do?